PEM-Humboldt/biomodelos-sdm/README.md

 # BioModelos: Species Distribution Maps from Colombian species

 BioModelos is a collaborative online system to map species distributions (Velásquez-Tibata et al, 2019).
 This repository stores functions to automate the construction of Species Distribution Models (SDM) from databases gathered, managed and curated by The Alexander Von Humboldt Institute and a network of experts in order to be evaluated and refined.
-The functions follow an automatized and flexible SDM general routine.
-First, it cleans occurrence data when is necessary and construct geographical areas in which those models will be trained.
-Second, they crops and masks current and future environmental variables.
-Third, the functions train  SDM's using one or several algorithms, then evaluate them quantitatively and ensemble the best of each one.
-Fourth, they project to different scenarios at user discretion.

 Current state: in development.